moraygrieve/ethereum-test/admin/README.md

 Funding the faucet
 ------------------
-`fund_faucet` provides the ability to ensure the tokens in the pre-funded deployment account (the owner of the OBC ERC20 token contract) in layer 2 do not fall below a certain threshold (currently set at 1000).
+`fund_faucet` provides the ability to ensure the tokens in the pre-funded deployment account (the owner of the OBX ERC20 token contract) in layer 2 do not fall below a certain threshold (currently set at 1000).
 When the token amount falls below this amount it is increased back up to 1000000.
 To run a check and perform an allocation if required used;